olmstedian/Tilebreakers/README.md

 ---

-### 🟨 Phase 3: Swipe Input & Tile Movement
+### 🟨 Phase 3: Click Input & Tile Movement
 - [x] Detect swipe gestures in 4 directions.
 - [x] Move tiles up to their number value.
-- [x] Calculate swipe distance using grid cell size.
+- [x] Select a tile with mouse click.
+- [x] Show valid movement options based on tile's number value.
+- [x] Move tile to selected destination with second click.
-- [ ] Block movement when another tile is in the way.
+- [x] Block movement when another tile is in the way.

 ---